FREQUENTLY ASKED QUESTIONS

 Who is NewSchools, and what is their role in the DEI Expert Hub?

 NewSchools is an early stage seed fund that supports capacity building organizations, and invests in entrepreneurs that have bold ideas in education and leadership.
 A priority is their Diverse Leaders initiative: working to close the racial and ethnic demographic gap between education leadership and students through direct investment in entrepreneurs, catalyzing donors and partners, and internal commitment to these goals across NewSchools.
 They have made the case for DEI-focused work in schools through the research and publishing of Unrealized Impact, an expansive study of the state and effect DEI in school, organizational, and individual performance in 210 schools and education organizations.
-This work has spurred organizations to take DEI on as priority, but often folks don’t know where to start.
-NewSchools wanted to gain a deeper understanding of who is out there doing DEI work, and take a thoughtful approach toward an efficient way to make these connections.
-They have tapped Catalyst:Ed to build the Expert Hub, in effort to map the landscape of DEI providers nationally and facilitate the best possible matches of experts and partners.
+This work has spurred organizations to take DEI on as priority, but NewSchools has found that education leaders often don’t know where to start.
+They have tapped Catalyst:Ed to build the Expert Hub, in effort to map the landscape of DEI providers nationally and facilitate connections between education leaders seeking support and expert providers.

 When is the launch date for the DEI Expert Hub?